ETHICAL GUIDELINES

 Plagiarism and duplication

 All manuscripts submitted must comply with the ethical standards of scientific research and writing, so all works used as sources of information must be appropriately cited, respecting the statements of the original authors.
-Duplication of material is not allowed, nor is a submission of the same article to other journals, events, or any other type of publication.
+The editorial board will not allow the duplication of material, nor the submission of the same article to other journals, events, or any other type of publication.

 Editorial Responsibility